Infotainment & Telematics

 PCAutomotive published this advisory in March 2025, disclosing ten CVEs affecting the infotainment ECU in the Nissan Leaf ZE1 (2020), manufactured by Bosch.
 The IVI runs Linux on an NXP i.MX 6 SoC; an RH850 co-processor handles CAN.

-Three stack overflows in the HFP handler within libevo_stack.so (CVE-2025-32059, CVE-2025-32061, CVE-2025-32062) allow code execution from a paired Bluetooth device: the library copies custom +ANDROID AT command parameters into fixed stack buffers without bounds checking and has no stack canaries.
+A paired Bluetooth device gets code execution through three stack overflows in the HFP handler inside libevo_stack.so (CVE-2025-32059, CVE-2025-32061, CVE-2025-32062): the library copies custom +ANDROID AT command parameters into fixed stack buffers with no bounds checking and no stack canaries.
 From the i.MX 6, a stack overflow in the RH850 firmware's INC interface (CVE-2025-32058) gives code execution on the CAN co-processor and unrestricted CAN frame injection on all connected buses.
-An anti-theft bypass (CVE-2025-32056) exploits a fixed 32-entry seed-to-response lookup table in the startup challenge-response, allowing an IVI removed from its vehicle to bypass anti-theft.
-A TLS misconfiguration in the Redbend OTA service (CVE-2025-32057) combined with the NXP i.MX 6 boot ROM vulnerability (CVE-2017-7932) enables persistent root and arbitrary firmware delivery.
-The full chain starts with one-time Bluetooth pairing.
+A separate anti-theft bypass (CVE-2025-32056) relies on a fixed 32-entry seed-to-response lookup table in the startup challenge-response, so an IVI pulled out of its vehicle still clears the anti-theft check.
+Finally, a TLS misconfiguration in the Redbend OTA service (CVE-2025-32057), combined with the NXP i.MX 6 boot ROM vulnerability (CVE-2017-7932), enables persistent root and arbitrary firmware delivery.
+The full chain starts from a single Bluetooth pairing.

 Multi-OEM Web APIs